-- Location, type and amount of the uses proposed to be developed on the parcel, including the proposed area, percentage and intensity of each proposed use; - Proposed provisions for utilities, access roads, parking and public and private ways; - Areas proposed to be permanently dedicated for public or private open space or other public purpose; - d.
-Proposed buffers between uses and adjacent properties in accordance with the provisions of § 16.9.1.77.8.D.9.P of this title; - e.
-Proposed phasing of the overall site development, including the general sequence in which related public and private improvements are to be completed, clearly defined on mM aster sSite dD evelopment pPlan; and. - (3).
+- a.
+Location, type and amount of the uses proposed to be developed on the parcel, including the proposed area, percentage and intensity of each proposed use; - b.
+Proposed provisions for utilities, access roads, parking and public and private ways; - c.
+Areas proposed to be permanently dedicated for public or private open space or other public purpose; - d.
+Proposed buffers between uses and adjacent properties in accordance with the provisions of § 16.7.8.D.9.P of this title; - e.
+Proposed phasing of the overall site development, including the general sequence in which related public and private improvements are to be completed, clearly defined on Master Site Development Plan. - (3).
 Written Submission Requirements - a.
 A project narrative, describing the nature of the proposed project along with an anticipated timeframes for project phases and overall project buildout. - b.
 In the event the development site is not comprised of a single parcel, the master site development plan must detail the manner in which multiple parcels will be consolidated into a single parcel and subsequently subdivided, if necessary, to facilitate the completion of the plan.

-(4).
-Decisions.

-- a.
+- (4).
+Decisions. - a.
 The Planning Board must determine whether the Sketch Plan proposal complies with the standards contained herein and must, where it deems necessary, make specific suggestions in writing to be incorporated by the applicant in subsequent submissions. - b.
-If the concept is approved, inform the applicant in writing.

-C. Preliminary Final Master Site Development Plan

-- a.
-The Planning Board may approve the preliminaryFinal Mmaster sSite dDevelopment pPlan as submitted, return the preliminaryFinal dDevelopment mMaster pPlan for additional information or revision, or deny the preliminary Final dDevelopment mMaster pPlan. - b.
-The Planning Board is to determine when a Final preliminary mM aster sSite dDevelopment pPlan becomes the master site development plan with which subsequent submittals must conform.
-The Planning Board must sign and date the preliminary Final Master Site Development development master plan to indicate that it is the master site development planapprovaled by the Board. - c.
-The approved mMaster Site dDevelopment pPlan remains valid as set forth in this chapter but may be amended and extended as set forth in this chapter.
+If the concept is approved, inform the applicant in writing. - C. Final Master Site Development Plan - (1).
+Process - a.
+The Planning Board may approve the Final Master Site Development Plan as submitted, return the Final Development Master Plan for additional information or revision, or deny the Final Development Master Plan. - b.
+The Final Master Site Development Plan becomes the plan with which subsequent submittals must conform.
+The Planning Board must sign and date the Final Master Site Development to indicate approval by the Board. - c.
+The approved Master Site Development Plan remains valid as set forth in this chapter but may be amended and extended as set forth in this chapter. - (2).
+Plan Requirements